List of New Hampshire historical markers (51–75): . First Connecticut River Bridge

 "The first bridge across this river was built 1/4 mile north of this location in 1785 by Col. Enoch Hale.
 This toll bridge, replaced in 1840, was recognized in the 18th century as one of America's outstanding bridges because of its unique engineering style.
 Its replacement was made a free bridge in 1904."

+Note: this marker was erected in 1970.